severalpens/btc/README.md

 # Burn-to-Claim Demo App
-### Cross-chain Value Transfer App using 'Burn-to-Claim' protocol by Babu Pillai
+### Cross-chain Value Transfer App using (Burn-to-Claim)[https://www.sciencedirect.com/science/article/abs/pii/S1389128621004369] protocol by Babu Pillai

 For the purposes of building this application, knowledge of the protocol is not really required.
-All the protocol does is transfer value (eg ERC20 tokens) from one blockchain to another OR timeout and return the funds.
+The function of the protocol is to transfer value (eg ERC20 tokens) from one blockchain to another OR timeout and return the funds.

 For a successful transfer, there are 5 method calls to the blockchain.